Fire services in York Region: East Gwillimbury

 East Gwillimbury Emergency Services serves the communities of Holland Landing, Ontario, Mount Albert, Ontario and Queensville, Ontario.
 The fire service operates over an area of 238 square kilometres or 91.89 sqmi.
 The department has a full-time fire chief, fire prevention officer and training officer.
 In addition six full-time firefighters are on duty in two shifts during daytime hours in the Queensville firehall.
 All other firefighters are volunteers and each station has a staff of 27 and all must be residents of the Town of East Gwillimbury.
 The fire service is capable of handling a variety of situations, but it is mostly a rural fire service.
 This fire department responds to approximately 1000 emergency calls each year.
 Expected growth to East Gwillimbury will result in massive changes to the town's population and the change from a part-time paid on-call fire department to full-time staffed 24 hours in the near future.
 The service began as independent fire stations in 1970 and unified after 1997.

 King Township

 King Township Fire & Emergency Services serves the communities of King City, Nobleton, and Schomberg.
 It serves an area of 333 square kilometres and a population of about 28,000 residents.
 The service is composed of volunteer fire fighters.

 Central York Fire Services

 Central York Fire Services provides fire services to both the Town of Newmarket and the Town of Aurora.
-It has 96 firefighters, 24 Captains and 4 Platoon Chiefs on staff at four fire stations.
+It has 112 firefighters, 28 Captains and 4 Platoon Chiefs on staff at five fire stations.
 The fire service was created from the amalgamation of the former Town of Newmarket Fire Department and Town of Aurora Fire Department in 2002.
 The service has 15 vehicles of which 12 are fire fighting ones.